 What is the difference between QuietComfort 35 wireless headphones and QuietComfort 35 wireless headphones II?

-Do I have access to both Amazon Alexa and the Google Assistant?
+Do I have access to both Amazon Alexa and Google Assistant?

 What is TriPort acoustic headphone structure?